D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/prompts/basic_prompt.md

 Your task is to create a Python script to develop a neural network using for stock data classification.
 The goal is to build a model that maximizes precision.

-Libary to use: PyTorch Lightning
+Library to use: PyTorch Lightning

 You will be using two datasets: `train.csv` and `test.csv`, both located in the `../example_data/` directory.
 The data in these files are structured similarly, where all but the final column are